Global brands that invest in international SEO keyword research gain a major competitive advantage in reaching new markets.

 Ahrefs is another top contender for an international keyword research tool.
 It provides tons of information based on a single seed keyword.

-Like with SEMRush, make sure to select the region that you’re targeting and simply search for the keywords in any language.
-It’ll then bring up the popularity of the keyword in the region you selected as well as other popular regions.
+Like with Semrush, make sure to select the region that you’re targeting and simply search for the keywords in any language.
+It’ll then bring up the popularity of the keyword in the region you selected and other popular regions.
 For example, when searching for a keyword in French, it’ll often show the keyword’s popularity in all French-speaking regions, including France, Canada and Belgium.

 Its features include: